 I, myself, had a bad experience while roaming out late at night in this city.
 Thankfully, I exuded a confident and ‘no-fuck-given’ vibe and quickly made my way back to the cottage where I was staying.
 But, in all honesty, it was a terrifying moment for me and a lesson that I would remember for life.

 6. Avoid Going Off With Strangers to Unknown Locations

-Make sure that you don’t go with any stranger to a location which you have no idea about.
+Make sure that you don’t go with any stranger to a location that you have no idea about.
 More so, if you feel uncomfortable around this person.
 There will be a few guys who would want to join you on the way, be firm and tell them no and leave from there quickly.

 While it is good to be polite and friendly, never ignore your intuition.
 It will help you a lot and will keep you out of trouble throughout your journey.

 7. Always Inform Your Friends/Family and Accommodation Staff about your Whereabouts

 One of the best ways to stay careful while traveling here is by keeping everyone informed about your whereabouts.
 Keep your mobile phone location always ON or let your friends and family know about the places to visit in Sri Lanka that you are going to next.

 Also, let your host or the accommodation staff know where you are headed and when you will be back.
 This will keep them at ease and will help them call officials in case you are later than usual.
 While keeping your close ones at home is important, letting your host know your plan is even more so.
 After all, if something happens to you in Sri Lanka, it will be your host who would be able to help you out, not your friends and family.